 for the marinadeor

-salt and pepperwithout quantity attached we apply an algorithm which applies value for salt and pepper based on recipe weight
+salt and pepperwithout quantity attached we apply an algorithm that applies values for salt and pepper based on recipe weight

 - Avoid adding complicated cooking instructions within the ingredient line: